en4395/Solar_Minecraft/README.md

 # Solar Powered Minecraft

 ## The mod up to now
 At this stage, the mod is set up to display server data on a heads-up display (HUD).
-To demonstrate how the server will update the solar server data on the client's end, the server increments a value for CPU temperature and power draw.
-Once the modded server is up, these values will be fetched from the command line on the server side (see how this is done [here](https://github.com/en4395/Solar_Minecraft/blob/main/SolarMinecraft/src/main/java/solarminecraft/services/DataQueryProcess.java)).
+The CPU temperature is fetched from the command line on the server side (see how this is done [here](https://github.com/en4395/Solar_Minecraft/blob/main/SolarMinecraft/src/main/java/solarminecraft/services/DataQueryProcess.java)) and updated on the client side every second.
+Server power draw data will be fetched and updated in a similar manner.

 <img src = "https://github.com/en4395/Workshop_Images/blob/main/solar_minecraft_HUD.png" width=550>

+## How to play on the server
+Instructions on joining the server are available [here](https://github.com/en4395/Solar_Minecraft/wiki/How-to-join-the-Solar-Minecraft-server)

 ## How to run the mod
 - In the command line, enter `cd <directory where you want to keep the mod>` (e.g., `cd Desktop/`)